tgallacher/redux-msr/README.md

 };

 /**
- * Remember: the order of the reducers in the array matter *
+ * Remember: the order of the reducers in the array matter!
+ *
  * State is passed to the first reducer, here `reducerA`; the state returned
  * from reducerA is then passed to `reducerB`; the state returned from reducerB